 Autism spectrum disorders represent a range of neurodevelopmental differences that are considered neurodevelopmental disorders.

-Neurodevelopmental disorders are neurologically based conditions that appear early in childhood, typically before school entry and affect development of personal, social, academic, and/or occupational functioning.
+Neurodevelopmental disorders are neurologically based conditions that appear early in childhood, typically before school entry, and affect development of personal, social, academic, and/or occupational functioning.
 They typically involve difficulties with the acquisition, retention, or application of specific skills or sets of information.
 Neurodevelopmental disorders may involve dysfunction in attention, memory, perception, language, problem-solving, or social interaction.
-Other common neurodevelopmental disorders include attention-deficit/hyperactivity disorder, learning disorders (eg, dyslexia), and intellectual disability.
+Other common neurodevelopmental disorders include attention-deficit/hyperactivity disorder Attention-Deficit/Hyperactivity Disorder (ADD, ADHD) Attention-deficit/hyperactivity disorder (ADHD) is a syndrome of inattention, hyperactivity, and impulsivity.
+The 3 types of ADHD are predominantly inattentive, predominantly hyperactive/impulsive... read more , learning disorders Overview of Learning Disorders Learning disorders are conditions that cause a discrepancy between potential and actual levels of academic performance as predicted by the person’s intellectual abilities.
+Learning disorders... read more (eg, dyslexia Dyslexia Dyslexia is a general term for primary reading disorder.
+Diagnosis is based on intellectual, educational, speech and language, medical, and psychologic evaluations.
+Treatment is primarily educational... read more ), and intellectual disability Intellectual Disability Intellectual disability is characterized by significantly subaverage intellectual functioning (often expressed as an intelligence quotient < 70 to 75) combined with limitations of adaptive... read more .

 Strong evidence supports a genetic component.
-For parents of one child with an autism spectrum disorder, risk of having a subsequent child with an autism spectrum disorder is 50 to 100 times greater.
+For parents of one child with an autism spectrum disorder, risk of having a subsequent child with an autism spectrum disorder is around 3 to 10%.
+The risk is higher (about 7%) if the affected child is a female and lower (about 4%) if the affected child is a male.
 The concordance rate of autism is high in monozygotic twins.
-Research on families has suggested several potential target gene areas, including those related to neurotransmitter receptors ( serotonin and gamma-aminobutyric acid [GABA]) and central nervous system structural control (HOX genes).
+Research on families has suggested several potential target gene areas, including those related to neurotransmitter receptors (serotonin and gamma-aminobutyric acid [GABA]) and central nervous system structural control (HOX genes).
 Environmental causes have been suspected but are unproved.
-There is strong evidence that vaccinations do not cause autism, and the primary study that suggested this association has been withdrawn because its author falsified data (see also MMR vaccine and autism).
+There is strong evidence that vaccinations do not cause autism, and the primary study that suggested this association was withdrawn because its author falsified data (see also Measles-mumps-rubella (MMR) vaccine Measles-mumps-rubella (MMR) vaccine Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the use and schedule of vaccines in children.
+These concerns have led some parents... read more ).

 Autism spectrum disorders may manifest during the first year of life, but, depending on severity of symptoms, diagnosis may not be clear until school age.